Zhaoyilunnn/pyquafu/quafu/qec/README.md

 ## Open Questions and Future Work

 Some problems still need to be solved.

-One problem is how to map qLDPC codes to physical layouts.
+1. How to map qLDPC codes to physical layouts.
 The [`qLDPC`](https://github.com/oscarhiggott/PyMatching) library can help build qLDPC codes.
 But it is not clear how to map the check matrices ($C_X$ and $C_Z$) to real qubit positions on a 2D grid.
 This mapping is important for surface codes.

-Another problem is how to make matching graphs for decoders.
+2. How to make matching graphs for decoders.
 Decoders like [`PyMatching`](https://github.com/oscarhiggott/PyMatching) need a matching graph with edge weights.
 These weights should show how likely different errors are.
 It is not clear how to make this graph from a given circuit and the noise model.
 This is something that needs more work.